Impact on the local area

 Click Here to view or download the article

 Adding housing development north of the Thames guarantees to add to peak-time traffic jams.
-There are few if any options to increase road capacity through Caversham and whilst a "third" Thames bridge has long been spoken of, it is questionable if it would help solve traffic congestion in Caversham.
+There are few if any options to increase road capacity through Caversham.
+Whilst a "third" Thames bridge has long been spoken of, it is questionable if it would help solve traffic congestion in Caversham unless a By-Pass around Emmer Green and Caversham into South Oxfordshire is also provided.

 Environmental quality, leisure facilities and green space would be diminished